Genuine Autodesk | Learn about genuine Autodesk and software asset management

 Limits access if you continue to use nonvalid software.

 It’s easy to unknowingly buy or use nonvalid software.
-Unauthorised sellers may sell nonvalid software at deep discounts, on auction sites or bundle them with computer hardware.
+Unauthorized sellers may sell nonvalid software at deep discounts, on auction sites, or bundle them with computer hardware.

 Protect yourself and others by learning more about this important issue and by reporting noncompliance or websites you suspect may be selling or distributing nonvalid Autodesk products.

-Get answers to frequently asked questions about our programmes, protecting yourself from nonvalid software, audits and more.
+Get answers to frequently asked questions about our programs, protecting yourself from nonvalid software, audits, and more.